DenJames/h5-c-docs/docs/displaydaemon/lcd/lcd-api.md

 title: API
 ---

-# Create a Blog Post
+# LCD Grove API Overview

 This document provides an overview of the LCD Display API available in our project.
 It is intended to help developers understand and use the API effectively.